equalitie/ouinet/README.md

 [DockerFile]: https://raw.githubusercontent.com/equalitie/ouinet/master/Dockerfile

 After a while you will get the `ouinet:latest` image.
+Then you may want to run `sudo docker prune` to free up the space taken by temporary builder images (which may amount to a couple of GiB).

 ### Data volume